If you would like to receive monthly email reminders of our teen events, please email Jane Gov: email@example.com

 The Pasadena Public Library accepts volunteers ages 13-17.

-Central Library: Accepting applicants for Book Reviewers, Event Help and Special Projects.
-Teen Advisory Board will open recruitment in May 2017.
-Homework Help application period will open in July 2017.
-Teen Zine application period will open in August 2017.
+Central Library: Accepting applicants for Event Help and Special Projects.
+Homework Help application period will open in August 2017.
+Teen Zine application period will open in December 2017.
+Book Reviewers application period is closed.
+Teen Advisory Board recruitment period is closed.

 To apply, (1) Turn in your application at the Central Library, Children’s Desk, and (2) If you do not receive an email or phone call within seven days, please contact Jane Gov at (626) 744-4246 or email@example.com.
 Email is preferable.
 All volunteer opportunities are by appointment only.

-Hastings Branch: Accepting applicants for Homework Helpers.
+Hastings Branch: Accepting applicants for Homework Helpers and general help.
 To apply: Turn in your application at Hastings Branch Library, Attn: Tara Smith.
-For info: (626) 744-7262 or email email@example.com
+For info: (626) 744-7262 or email firstname.lastname@example.org

-La Pintoresca Branch: Accepting applicants for Homework Helpers.
+La Pintoresca Branch: Accepting applicants for Homework Helpers and general help.
 To apply: Turn in your application at La Pintoresca Branch Library, Attn: Rosa Cesaretti.
-For info: (626) 744-7268 or email firstname.lastname@example.org
+For info: (626) 744-7268 or email email@example.com

 Linda Vista Branch: Not currently accepting teen volunteers.